nstamboglis/nstamboglis.github.io/_posts/2022-03-06-Nice-to-meet-you-SQL.md

 **Week 1: no jokes**

-Here I share what I've found more useful during the learning process and what I think might be helpful for future use.
+In the lines below I share what I've found more useful during the learning process and what I think might be helpful for future use.
+Danny's week one case study can be found <a href="https://8weeksqlchallenge.com/case-study-1/">here</a>.
 You can find my complete anwers <a href="https://github.com/nstamboglis/8WeekSQLChallenge/blob/main/DM8WSC_W1.sql">here</a> if you're curious (let me know if you find bugs and/or better ways of solving the use cases!).

 *Sub-queries:*